Clean Skin

-"Clean Skin" is the third episode of the first season of the political thriller TV series Homeland.
+"Clean Skin" is the third episode of the first season of the political thriller television series Homeland.
 It originally aired on Showtime on October 16, 2011.

 Carrie's investigation into the Prince gets her closer to what Abu Nazir is planning.
 Brody tries to embrace his hero status in the media.

 Plot

 Prince Farid (Amir Arison) leaves the room after having sex with Lynne (Brianna Brown).
 While he is gone, Lynne takes the opportunity to download the contents of his phone using the device Carrie gave her.
 The download finishes undetected, and the Prince returns.
 He then clasps a diamond necklace around Lynne's throat.

 At the Brody household, a large TV crew is present, preparing for a televised interview with Brody (Damian Lewis) and his family.
 Dana (Morgan Saylor) later hangs out with her friends and discusses the surge of media attention.
 Unhappy with the media's dishonest portrayal of her family, she considers sabotaging the interview.
 Dana reveals more discontent in a car ride with her mother, Jessica (Morena Baccarin); she knows about the affair with Mike (Diego Klattenhoff) and resents her for it.

 Brody conducts the first part of his TV interview.
 The host asks Brody about his experiences as a prisoner of war.
 Brody says his captors tried to make him lose his faith, told him his Marine brothers were not coming to get him, and that his wife was in the arms of another man.
 An event that he fails to mention is shown in a flashback, where Brody is being 'saved' from a beating by Abu Nazir (Navid Negahban), who comforts him and gives him food.
 The second part of the interview is with Brody and his whole family to discuss his re-integration with the family.
 The interview goes smoothly, possibly thanks to a talk Brody had with Dana beforehand, where he asked her to cut her mother some slack, as she and everyone in the family are going through a difficult time.

 Carrie (Claire Danes) briefs a team at headquarters regarding the lead on Abu Nazir.
 She reports that Prince Farid was seen talking to Nazir, and that her asset has procured the Prince's phone data.
 She expects there to be evidence of a money transfer on the phone.
 Later, Carrie has another rendezvous with Lynne, who delivers the contents of the Prince's phone.
 Lynne says she has barely left the Prince's side for over a year, and expresses doubt that he could have terrorist connections.
 Carrie turns the phone data over to an analyst at the CIA, but they find nothing incriminating at all.